Mariah Carey ‘Feels Bad’ About Not Spending Quality Time With James Packer During Engagement

 The article ends by saying Mariah and James often clashed over her “diva ways,” while he often “wasn’t available.”

-“Not only was she extravagant, but her diva ways grated.
 “I can be a bit bossy,” Carey admitted to Us in August.
-And the businessman, continues the Carey source, “could get angry” — although he often “wasn’t around or available.”
+And Packer, continues the source, “could get angry” — although he often “wasn’t around or available.”

-However, Us Weekly also reported in October it was Carey who called off the engagement as Packer “wasn’t present enough” as a ‘source’ was quoted.
+However, Us Weekly also reported in October it was Carey who called off the engagement as Packer “wasn’t present enough” as a “source” was quoted.

 “James has not been present for her so she unfortunately couldn’t make it work and had to leave him.”

 While there may be conflicting reports on who called off the engagement, there’s no denying Mariah’s admission of feeling guilty for not spending quality time with Packer in the latest episode of Mariah’s World.
 The Daily Mail added that her demanding schedule made it impossible for her and James to spend a lot of time together.
-The thought made her physically sick as she stated in the trailer.
+The thought made her physically sick, as she stated in the trailer.

 “I just wish I had more time to give him, like more quality time to be with him but I really don’t have that right now.
 This is a very demanding schedule and James has so many responsibilities.
 It’s not really easy for us to spend time together.”

-One thing is clear from Carey’s latest relationship confession, is that neither she nor James were ready to tie the knot.
+One thing is clear from Carey’s latest relationship confession; neither she nor James were ready to tie the knot.

 [Featured Image by Alberto E. Rodriguez/Getty Images]